NoroffFEU/development-platforms/svelte-case-study.md

 ## Creating a project with svelte using vite

-I am using vite to create a new svelte project since i like vite, you can also use rollup for this.
+I am using [vite](https://vitejs.dev/) to create a new svelte there is other way's than vite, but im not gonna get into it.
+If you want a full-fledged app framework you can also use (https://svelte.dev/docs) it will also utilizing vite.
+But since im only gonna build a simple front-end only site/app, i will use svelte without kit.

-You start by navigating to the folder where you want this project, then open a terminal in the folder.
+You start by navigating to the folder where you want this project, then open a terminal in the folder and type this command and hit enter.

-write

 ```
 npm init vite@latest
 ```

-and hit enter
+You will then get prompted some options.

 1. Write the project name, hit enter.